SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/Taskforce Excommunicado Core Rules 0.8.5.7.md

 ###### Short Rests
 During a Short Rest a player regains 1d6 + LCK HP and 1 fortitude per hour spent resting.
 For each hour of rest have a player roll 1d6 + LCK, if the result is four (4) or below the rest is interrupted.
 ###### Long Rests
-During a Long Rest a player regains their full HP and FT.
+During a Long Rest a player regains their full HP and FT, and regains 1 Sanity.
 This is assumed to take 24 hours of uninterrupted rest in a Safe Location such as a town, outpost, or other non wilderness locations.

 ### Attacking & Counterattacks
 tl;dr the character and the enemy attack at the same time, if you fail you miss and the enemy doesn't, if you cost you deal half damage but the enemy deals full damage, if you succeed the enemy misses and you deal full damage.
 A failed combat roll does not count towards traumas.